judging others

 That was the response I got after asking a friend whether they enjoyed a movie they just saw.

 “Awful?”
 I asked wondering what could make something so definitively terrible.
 However, the answer to my fairly rhetorical question didn’t matter as much as what I had just realized.
-I realized how much and how quickly we judge our life.
+I realized how much and how quickly we go on judging others.
 Not just how much we judge our lives, but how much we fuse with our judgments.
-It is through this fusion that we make such definitive statements that leave little room for other people to share their experience.
+It is through this fusion that we make such definitive statements that leave little room for other people to share their experiences.
 And I argue that the language we use to describe “things” easily becomes the same language we use to describe ourselves.

 I could have just as easily gone to that same movie and said, “Wow, that was the best movie.”
 Does this mean that my friend is wrong?
 How could it be that the movie described as “awful” was the same movie I said was the “best”?
 Did we even see the same movie?
 One of us has to be wrong, right?

 And yes for those of you more skeptical towards this idea, yes it is just semantics.
 But part of my argument is that the semantics we use impacts our perceptions.
-It impacts the energy we bring to our opinions.
+Judging others impacts the energy we bring to our opinions.
 It impacts how people respond to our perceptions.
-It impacts the level of conversation and curiousity our words bring.
+It impacts the level of conversation and curiosity our words bring.
 And ultimately it impacts the judgments we make about ourselves.

-So the next time you start to judge something or someone else, think about all the times you’ve judged yourself.
+So the next time you start judging others, think about all the times you’ve judged yourself.
 Give the same mercy for others that you would want for yourself.
 You’re just one perspective and there are as many perspectives in the world as there are people.
 So choose your words carefully because we shroud our words with judgment that are self-defeating, negative, and don’t help us get any closer to our goals and values.
-We need to recognize that we’re not the only ones making judgments, nor are any of the judgemnts facts.
+We need to recognize that we’re not the only ones judging others, nor are any of the judgments facts.
 Judgments are simply our way of seeing the world, which is just one perspective.

 I’ll leave you with a quote by Don Miguel Ruiz from his book, The Four Agreements, that captures the essence of this message: